 The organizations arrange skills-oriented training sessions on topics such as agriculture, environment and conflict reporting.
 They also engage in more contentious activities like debates on human rights and democratic transition.
-In particular areas, it becomes clear that the organizations are advocates for specific regional interests.
-For
+In particular areas,

 Reiterations of ethnic discourses in the international media